Tosa Binchotan - white charcoal 3 kg

 The flavour when cooking on authentic Japanese Binchotan is unparalleled, and as local demand in Japan far exceeds supply we are very fortunate to be able to offer this to our customers in Australia.

 Note: There are lower grades of white charcoal marketed as "binchotan" produced in Malaysia, China, Vietnam, Laos and Indonesia which are sometimes mixed with Japanese made product.
-There is also a tubular type of charcoal briquette (with a cylindrical hole in the middle) which is definately not binchotan.
+There is also a tubular type of charcoal briquette (with a cylindrical hole in the middle) which is definitely not binchotan.

 Inferior copies of binchotan charcoal often contain chemical accelerants and additives.